-On 29 July 2016, the Company announced a capital return of \$37.66 per share, which represented the Third Return of Capital approved by shareholders at the Annual General Meeting on 25 November 2015.
-On this date, the Company also announced a fully franked dividend of \$0.50 per share.
-The capital return and dividend were paid on 18 August 2016.
+On 29 July 2016, the Company announced a fully franked dividend of \$0.79 per share.
+The dividend was paid to shareholders on 18 August 2016.

 There have not been any other events of a material and unusual nature likely, in the opinion of the directors, to significantly affect the operations of the Company, the result of those operations, or the state of affairs of the Company, in future financial years.